dolph/recipes/sides/potato-salad.md

 Potato salad
 ============

-Place the potatoes and 2 tablespoons of salt in a large pot of water.
+Place the potatoes and salt in a large pot of water.
 Bring the water to a boil, then lower the heat and simmer for 10 to 15 minutes, until the potatoes are barely tender when pierced with a knife.

 - 1 pound small white potatoes
 - 2 teaspoons Kosher salt